 Pain in the breast is a frequent complaint.
 All women will experience breast pain at some stage in their lives but some women are unfortunate enough to suffer from constant or repeated episodes of breast pain.
-When breast pain becomes excessive, it begins to interfere with the patient’s lifestyle such as being unable to wear seatbelts or having difficulty with sexual intercourse.
-These women have what is referred to as mastalgia.
+When breast pain becomes so excessive that it begins to interfere with the patient’s lifestyle, for example making it difficult to wear seatbelts or having difficulty with sexual intercourse, it is known as mastalgia.

 For most women breast pain is something that is experienced just prior to the menstrual period, or otherwise may be felt as an occasional twinge, but it does not feature heavily in our lives.
 Importantly, Breast Cancer only presents with pain in less than 10% of cases and will be a constant pain usually associated with a lump.
 Even if there is no mass but a constant localised pain a mammogram or sonar should be obtained.
 Only 2% of these cases will be due to cancer.

-But it is possible to approach pain according to the symptoms and type of pain.
+It is easiest to approach pain according to the symptoms and type of pain.
 Sometimes women may have more than one type of pain.
-Sometimes it is only by treating the pain that it can be determined what the cause is.
+Sometimes it is only by treating the pain that its cause can be determined.